• Skip to primary navigation

 Variations & Substitutions for Fruit Galettes

-• Make a peach and raspberry galette by adding some sliced stone fruit.
+• Make a peach and raspberry Galette by adding some sliced stone fruit.

 • I've used shortcrust pastry, but you can easily make a raspberry galette with puff pastry.